SEPCheesecakeFactory/SEP3/Documentation/ProjectDescription.md

 However, various platforms currently operating focus on different aspects of education, such as language learning, coding, mathematics, science, etc. (source).
 This leaves many gaps and does not provide a consistent learning experience for users.
 Additionally, some platforms provide less content that is accessible for free, which can be a significant barrier for low-income users. (source)

 Despite digital technologies advancing quickly, another challenge that persists, is that 2.6 billion people remain offline (Poggi, 2025).
 The digital divide is a major barrier to economic growth and sustainable development, with only 27% of the population in low-income countries that has access to the internet, compared to 93% in high-income ones.
 (Poggi, 2025).
-Despite digital technologies advancing quickly, another challenge that persists, is that 2.6 billion people remain offline (Poggi, 2025).
-The digital divide is a major barrier to economic growth and sustainable development, with only 27% of the population in low-income countries that has access to the internet, compared to 93% in high-income ones.
-(Poggi, 2025).

 ## Stakeholders